rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/334_deploy-packages.md

 This feature allows users to re-deploy a running deployment without stopping and while retaining its ID, dependencies, configuration, and endpoints.
 The advantages f this feature are as follows:
 * During the development phase, it enables the developers to switch between a newer or an older build version in a package without having to recreate a new package resource.
-* When a developer fixes and pushes a new image of the software to the docker repository with an identical tag and wants to pull in the version with all the changes and fixes into the running deployment. <need to verify>
+* When a developer fixes and pushes a new image of the software to the docker repository with an identical tag and wants to pull the same into running deployment.
 * It is useful in the case of a dependent deployment, as you needn't deprovision all the deployments when a single deployment needs an update and thus saves time.

 {{% notice info %}}